Healthy at Home – Feelings

 What keeps us from fixing things in our society we know are broken?
 Fear and feelings of powerlessness.
 Lack of Motivation?

 Why hasn’t anything been done?
 Luckily in some communities, there have been safeguards put in place and forward movement.
-Other communities have real problems.
+Consequently, other communities have real problems.

 My city has a police chief who has high standards, a board over looking him, and they’re now promising a citizen board overlooking everyone.

-The topic itself is more than a health coach can handle alone.
+Obviously, the topic itself is more than a health coach can handle alone.
 Dealing with the feelings will help.
-Knowing how to turn those feelings into positive action and change helps too.
+Therefore, knowing how to turn those feelings into positive action and change helps too.

 Safety is one of our top physical NEEDS.

-- Become aware of your needs and feelings.
+- Become aware of your needs and feelings both personally and in your healthy emotions coaching.
 Look into some of the resources and what you can do to recognize your own needs and feelings.
 Recognize what creates the positive feelings of joy, peace, and power.
 Recognize what creates the feelings of sadness, fear, and anger.
 A little introspection can go a long way.

 - Be kind to everyone.
 You don’t know what they are feeling or why.
 Hatred stems from anger and sometimes fear.
 Feel the peaceful feeling of love and help each other out.